Jacques Servin

 "I'm sorry," she says to the ceiling.

-As my eyes follow hers, a phrase forms in my mind: "I'm forcing myself to observe."
+As my eyes follow hers, I hear a phrase in my mind: "I'm forcing myself to observe."

-Over a decade ago I watched Chris and Don, a movie about writer Christopher Isherwood and his much younger lover, artist Don Bachardy.
-In the last scene of the film, Chris has just died with Don at his side.
-Don imagines Chris asking him: "What would an artist do?"
+A decade ago I saw Chris and Don, a movie about the writer Christopher Isherwood and his much younger partner, the artist Don Bachardy.
+In the final scene, Chris has just died with Don at his side.
+In Don's mind, Chris asks him: "What would an artist do?"
 Don knows the answer: "I must force myself to observe."
-And so, for the next several hours, he draws his lover's corpse.
+And so, for the next several hours, he draws Chris's corpse.

 My mother asks the ceiling a question, distress in her voice.
 "The blue one?"

-I decide that she's hearing my father, frustrated at her undiagnosed confusion, as he was in his final few months, telling her what to wear.
+I decide that she's hearing my father as he was in his final few months, frustrated at her undiagnosed confusion, telling her what she should wear.

 "Your mind's playing tricks on you," I say.